SSProve/ssprove/README.md

 #### Interchange between sequential and parallel composition

-Finally we prove a law involving sequential and parallel composition stating how we can interchange them:
+Finally, we prove a law involving sequential and parallel composition stating how we can interchange them:
 ```coq
 Lemma interchange :